Last Updated on October 19, 2020

-Whether you’re an active gamer or an occasional novice, a 4-year-old child or a 40-year-old adult, gaming has become a favorite past time for many.
+Whether you’re an active expert or an occasional novice, a 4-year-old child or a 40-year-old adult, gaming has become a favorite pastime for many.
 And that’s not entirely a bad thing; there are many studies linking gaming to increased perceptual and cognitive performance.

 Nevertheless, research shows video games can also have some downsides.
 For one, all electronic devices emit Electromagnetic Fields, commonly called EMFs.
 Too much time spent close to EMF-emitting technology can lead to many negative health effects.

 EMF radiation has been shown to activate the cellular stress response, which in turn causes the expression of stress response genes and increased levels of stress proteins.
 Studies have found links between EMF radiation exposure and minor health concerns such as skin rashes and headaches, as well as more serious concerns, such as DNA fragmentation, cell damage and fertility problems.

 So while playing a video game in which your body is a good distance away from the system is quite safe in terms of EMF exposure—such as is the case with a gaming console or a desktop computer—playing games on a handheld system, cell phone, tablet or laptop directly against the body may increase the level of risk for the aforementioned health effects.

 However, some of the largest concerns with being an active gamer are the impacts staring at a screen and interacting in a simulated reality has on neurological processes and vision.

 Just like overworking your body’s muscles in the gym could lead to injuries and other issues, overworking muscles in your eyes and brain can sometimes do more harm than good.
 Below are some of the effects video gaming can have on eyes and the brain, as well as why children, specifically, are more at risk.